mattiasoest/speedster/README.md

 # Car Game built using CocosCreator
-Remake of the js car game using ocos and TypeScript.
-The spurce code is under assets/Script/
+Remake of the js car game using cocos and TypeScript.
+The source code is under assets/Script/